If your skin is broken, for instance through a cut or sore, bacteria can enter it and cause pain, redness and swelling.

 Untreated bacterial skin infections can cause various complications.
 These include the following:

-The spread of pus-producing and abscesses: Especially in cellulitis, an with pus can spread to deeper tissue (such as muscle tissue).
+The spread of pus-producing infection and abscesses: Especially in cellulitis, an infection with pus can spread to deeper tissue (such as muscle tissue).
 Sometimes the pus builds up in natural spaces or gaps between tissue.
 An abscess is a sealed, pus-filled space that can develop as a result of various bacterial skin infections.
-It is mostly made up of dead germs, tissue cells, and cells.
+It is mostly made up of dead germs, tissue cells, and immune system cells.

 Life-threatening complications are rare.
-If enter the bloodstream, they may cause blood poisoning (septicemia).
-In rare cases, a bacterial skin on the face can cause meningitis ( of the membranes covering the brain and spinal cord) or a blood clot in one of the blood vessels in the brain (cerebral venous thrombosis).
+If bacteria enter the bloodstream, they may cause blood poisoning (septicemia).
+In rare cases, a bacterial skin infection on the face can cause meningitis (inflammation of the membranes covering the brain and spinal cord) or a blood clot in one of the blood vessels in the brain (cerebral venous thrombosis).

-If there are complications, only fast treatment can prevent more major damage.
-Signs of a more severe include the following:
+If there are complications, only fast treatment can prevent more serious problems.
+Signs of a more severe infection include the following:

 Fever, cold sweats, pale skin